Industry News

 Narendra Raval’s big bet on the local cement market comes in the wake of intensified battle for customers, which has kept cement prices flat at Sh630 to Sh700 per 50-kilogramme bag for the past decade.

 Local manufacturers are also contending with the influx of cheap cement that is quickly eating into their markets.
-But despite the challenges, manufacturers are optimistic of better days ahead and are investing billions of shillings in additional capacity.
+But despite the challenges, manufacturers are optimistic about better days ahead and are investing billions of shillings in additional capacity.

 Savannah Cement, for example, is expanding its Athi River plant to double its capacity from 1.2 million to 2.4 million metric tonnes by 2019.
 Bamburi and ARM are also upgrading their plants to add 900,000 and 650,000 metric tonnes a year.